The Martian

 Throughout his stay on Mars, Mark’s actions mirror the steps humans must take to minimize climate change.
 He utilizes carbon-neutral energy sources, relying on solar power and heating the rover with nuclear energy.
 He practices sustainable agriculture, growing a vegetarian diet with recycled waste matter.
 He rations his food to limit resource consumption.
 He weatherproofs his habitation, and he strips his launch vehicle to make it as light and fuel-efficient as possible.

 Some of the allusions to climate change are more conceptual.
 The “tipping point” metaphor, used so often for atmospheric carbon, is literalized in the opening scene when the wind almost tilts the rocket past its limit of stability.
 The way the NASA engineers keep adjusting deadlines for Mark’s rescue reflects the ways climate scientists keep warning us that our time for action is running out.
-And the movie’s climax occurs in the upper atmosphere of Mars, just as the upper atmosphere of Earth is where any solution to global warming must happen.
+The climax occurs in the upper atmosphere of Mars, just as the upper atmosphere of Earth is where any solution to global warming must happen.

 The movie makes no direct reference to overpopulation, but Mark’s utter solitude on a whole planet, where anywhere he goes he’s the first to be there, draws a suggestive contrast to our own overcrowded planet where mounting billions of humans accelerate a dangerous ecological imbalance.
 There’s no allusion to deforestation either, except that the arid expanses of Mars are vivid reminders of how inhospitable a planet stripped of trees and plant life would be.